synchealth/handbook/content/handbook/Worksite Health.md

 ## Vaccination mandates

 Post the onset of COVID-19, some of our customers introduced temporary or indefinite vaccination mandates.
-Our current approach based on respect for both our associates and our customers, is to assure our customers than any of our associates, vendors, or partners that serve such a customer in a physical onsite setting (or are likely to do so in the near future) will be vaccinated, have natural immunity, or have an approved exemption on medical or spiritual beliefs.
+Our current approach is to assure our customers than any of our associates, vendors, or partners that serve such a customer in a physical onsite setting (or are likely to do so in the near future) will be vaccinated, have natural immunity, or have an approved exemption on medical or spiritual beliefs.

 > Some customers may ask for proof of vaccination, immunity, or an exemption on medical or religious grounds